What is Tantrix?

-If you have confirmed that Java is installed correctly on your machine and yet you have problems connecting to the Tantrix server, then the next step should be to check the configuration of your firewalls, routers, ports and proxies:
+If none of this helped to connect to the Tantrix server, yet Java is installed correctly on your machine, then the next step should be to check the configuration of your firewalls, routers, ports and proxies:

 "Can't connect" message in the lobby chat area